About our free garden help bloggers:

 Susan Maki: Susan’s love for gardening began as a child while following her dad around plant nurseries.
-However, it was the scented rose planted outside the front door of her first rented house that ignited her passion for roses.
+This experience contributes to her work as a garden blogger.
+And, it was the scented rose planted outside the front door of her first rented house that ignited her passion for roses.
 A self-professed rose addict, Susan has tended over 100 bushes at her home in Sammamish, WA.
 She believes there is a rose for every garden – even ones with limited sun.
 Susan, a Washington State Certified Professional Horticulturist, completed her horticulture studies at Lake Washington Technical College, and is a now a technical aide for the program, a container designer, garden coach, and mom to three active kids who will occasionally pick up trowel and join her in the garden.